THE DOVER WAR MEMORIAL PROJECT

 Young, A.

-He lived at 2 Endeavour Place and was the husband of Rose A. Young.
-He was the only son of Mrs. I. Young, of 15 Winchelsea Terrace, whence the funeral cortege departed.
+He lived at 2 Endeavour Place and was the husband of Rose A Young and father of several children.
+He was the only son of Mrs Isabel Young, of 15 Winchelsea Terrace, whence the funeral cortège departed.

-He was buried at St Mary's, and amongst the wreaths laid were:
+He was buried on 15 October at St Mary's, Dover.
+29 YH.
+Amongst the wreaths laid were:

 "His loving Wife, Rose"